StripTheText/TextStrip-Backend/README.md

 ```

 The project is now running and can be accessed in the browser at `http://localhost:8080`.
-For Information on how to use the project, refer the Information provided on the web-page.
+For Information on how to use the project, refer to the Information provided on the web-page.

 ---

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.